vo1x/portdog/README.md

 `portdog` is a cross-platform process management utility built with Rust that helps you manage network port usage.
 It provides the following capabilities:

 - Find processes owning specific ports
-- Kill processes using designated ports (WIP)
+- Kill processes using designated ports
 - Discover available ports within a specified range (WIP)
 - Support for filtering by TCP and UDP protocols